-The Contractor shall complete the work required of Phase I, Step #4 as shown on Sheet(s) TMP-1C and shall place and maintain traffic on same.
-The work as described in Phase 1, Step 4 does not have to be completed within a single Sunday through Thursday period, but does have to be performed nightly from Sunday through Thursday nights within the following times.
+The Contractor shall complete the work required of Phase II, Step #4 as shown on Sheet TMP-3 and shall place and maintain traffic on same.

-The time of availability for this intermediate contract time is the 8:00 P.M. on Sunday through Thursday night that the Contractor elects to begin the work.
+The date of availability for this intermediate contract time is the date the Contractor elects to begin the work.